Child Custody | Family

 What Does the Process for Emergency Child Custody Look Like?

-First, you must request a hearing from a Family court.
-Draft and file a petition detailing your request and the relief sought, such as temporary custody.
+If you learn of a situation where a child’s safety or well-being is being threatened, you can request a hearing from a Family Court.
+To request a hearing, you can file a petition detailing your request and the relief sought, such as temporary custody.

 If the judge schedules a hearing for your case, you must be prepared to offer evidence to prove the child is in imminent danger.
 After considering all the evidence, the judge can then reach a decision.

-- Medical records
+• Medical records

-- Reports from child protective services
+• Reports from child protective services

-- Police reports
+• Police reports

-- Witness statements
+• Witness statements

-- Photos and videos
+• Photos and videos

-- Text messages and emails
+• Text messages and emails

 Evidence is crucial in emergency custody cases.
 This helps the court decide the validity and urgency of an issue presented.

 In the event evidence is insufficient or lacking, the judge may determine more time is needed to investigate your claims.
-Because the issue involves a child’s safety, no judge takes these matters lightly.
+Since the issue involves a child’s safety, no judge takes these matters lightly.
 You can expect a judge to do their due diligence to get the answers they need to render the best possible decision for everyone involved, most especially the child.

 After a judge has issued an emergency child custody order, the order goes into effect immediately and you can take custody of the child.
 However, that doesn’t mean the end of the situation.

-Once you get emergency temporary custody, the Court will then issue the date for a follow-up hearing.
+Once you get emergency temporary custody, the court will then issue the date for a follow-up hearing.
 The emergency temporary custody order will only be in effect until that date.

 Yes, in some cases, you may be able to get custody of a child even if they are not your own.

-If you have concerns that a child is being abused or neglected, you can, and should, take immediate action.
+If you have concerns that a child is being abused or neglected, you can and should take immediate action.
 Start by reporting the situation to your local social services department.

 The court has the option of placing a child under temporary protective custody while it works to remedy their situation at home.
-While the child is under protective custody, the court will begin remedial measures, like sending the parents to alcohol or substance abuse rehabilitation.
+While the child is under protective custody, the court can begin remedial measures, like sending the parents to alcohol or substance abuse rehabilitation.
 At times parents will be required to submit to drug tests, a parenting course, or anger management.

 Temporary protective custody can be overwhelming and traumatic for a child.
 If you’d like to pursue emergency temporary custody, even if the child is not yours, you can do so by filing your petition and initiating the emergency child custody process with the court.

-- Gathering the details of your situation
+• Gathering the details of your situation

-- Drafting and filing the required documentation with the court
+• Drafting and filing the required documentation with the court

-- Compiling relevant evidence
+• Compiling relevant evidence

-- Working with you to build your case
+• Working with you to build your case

-- Representing you in court
+• Representing you in court